garciacallejas/KCL_workshop/README.md

-## R workshop at UCL - 2022
+## R workshop at KCL - 2022

-This repository holds the materials for the workshop imparted at University College London in September 2022
+This repository holds the materials for the workshop imparted at Kings College London in September 2022